codemac0/expressjs-rest-boilerplate/README.md

 # Restfull API Boilerplate for Node.js
-A Starter boilerplate for building APIs using Node.js, Express, and Mongoose.
+A starter boilerplate for building APIs using Node.js, Express, and Mongoose.

 ## Installation
 Clone the repository